yugabyte/yugabyte-db/README.md

 **wal2json** is an output plugin for logical decoding.
 It means that the plugin have access to tuples produced by INSERT and UPDATE.
 Also, UPDATE/DELETE old row versions can be accessed depending on the configured replica identity.
 Changes can be consumed using the streaming protocol (logical replication slots) or by a special SQL API.

-The **wal2json** output plugin produces a JSON object per transaction.
+**format version 1** produces a JSON object per transaction.
 All of the new/old tuples are available in the JSON object.
 Also, there are options to include properties such as transaction timestamp, schema-qualified, data types, and transaction ids.

+**format version 2** produces a JSON object per tuple.
+Optional JSON object for beginning and end of transaction.
+Also, there are a variety of options to include properties.

 **wal2json** is released under PostgreSQL license.